 Depending on the service to which you are registered you may have to fill in personal details, confirm your identity and possibly be subject to a police check, although this is normally optional.

 While in most circumstances you will be applying for assignments, occasionally home owners actively search relevant listings and to appear is these search results your profile needs to be filled out in full.

 Don’t miss out on that million dollar LA mansion or the off the grid Spanish retreat simply because you didn’t take the time to submit a comprehensive profile.

 If you’ve no previous house sitting experience do not dismay.
 We all have to start somewhere.

-Some house sitting services display search results based on the number of references you’ve received so do your best to get as many relevant reviews as you can.
+Some house sitting platforms display search results based on the number of references you’ve received so do your best to get as many relevant reviews as you can.

 Obviously don’t ask the landlord from the local pub to review your house sitting credentials; I’m not sure his opinion is one that home owners would consider valid.
 Source reliable contacts who can offer potential home owners valuable insight into your character.